PantherXOS/pantherx.org/_sections/home-1-software.md

 ### The tools you need

 PantherX comes with the tools you need, to accomplish virtually any task.
-With a powerful {% include tooltip.html keyword="office suite" description="PantherX comes pre-installed with LibreOffice which includes support for Microsoft Word, Excel and Power Point files." %}, professional {% include tooltip.html keyword="photo editing" description="PantherX comes with a variety of photo editing tools, including the popular Gimp - an open source Adobe Photoshop alternative." %} tools, a music suite and everything to write the next, great app, there's no limit to what you can do.
+With a powerful {% include tooltip.html keyword="office suite" description="PantherX comes pre-installed with LibreOffice which includes support for Microsoft Word, Excel and Power Point files." %}, professional {% include tooltip.html keyword="photo editing" description="PantherX comes with a variety of photo editing tools, including the popular Gimp - an open source Adobe Photoshop alternative." %} tools, a sound recording suite and everything to write the next, great app - there's no limit to what you can do.

-Of course, all your documents, pictures, music and videos also open on PantherX.
+Of course, all your documents, pictures, music and videos open as usual, on PantherX.